Meet Our Team

 Caroline Bartlett (she/her), Program Director

-A little about me: I have been in the anti-violence field for 17 years and have served survivors of relationship violence, family violence, sexual assault, and stalking on crisis lines, at a community non-profit, at an emergency shelter, and in navigating the criminal/legal system.
-Survivors are some of the strongest and most inspirational people that I have met and I have been deeply honored to walk beside them in their journeys as they navigate safety concerns, fear, loss, and systems that sometimes cause more harm than good.
+A little about me: I have been working in our communities since 2006 serving survivors of dating/domestic violence, family violence, sexual assault, and stalking.
+This has included on community crisis lines, local non-profits, an emergency shelter, and in navigating the criminal/legal system.
+Survivors are some of the strongest and most inspiring people that I have met.
+I have been honored to walk beside them in their journeys as they navigate safety, fear, loss, and systems that can cause more harm than good.
 I am committed to supporting survivors in leading our work together and being the experts in their own lives.
-To my work here at PCC, I bring a passion to shift culture that allows violence to flourish and to help create a culture of care where students are heard, validated, and receive the support that they are seeking.
-I am so excited by the wisdom, energy, and passion of PCC students to make changes in our environment that supports our community to thrive.
+At PCC, I bring a passion to shift culture that allows violence to flourish.
+I wish to help create a culture of care where students are heard, validated, and receive the support that they are seeking.
+I am so excited by the wisdom, energy, and passion of PCC students to make changes on our campuses that supports our community to thrive.

 Outside of work: I love to walk, be in nature, listen to music and rock climb.
 These give me outlets to turn my brain off, move my body, and help me balance being a working mom.
 I also love to cook and feed my family nourishing tasty foods.

-Primary Location: Remote, but I come to any given campus regularly.
-I can be reached at 971-711-5633 or via email at caroline.bartlett@pcc.edu.
+Primary Location: Cascade campus and remote, but I come to any given campus regularly.
+I can be reached at 971-722-5633 or via email at caroline.bartlett@pcc.edu.